Manali Himachal Pradesh, India Travel Guide

 Directly contribute to children's education.

-Aid projects that benefit the broader community.
+Aid projects that are beneficial to the broader community.